vhoyles/local_git/README.md

 # Set Up Local Repository First

-This is text in my README.

-And here is some more text.
+This code is for setting up a local repository in R and then uploading to GitHub.